okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/nonoktaresourceserver/diagram.md

-client -> client: Generates public/private key pair for use with DPoP client -> client: Adds public key to JWT header and signs JWT with private key client -> as: Adds JWT to `DPoP` request header and sends request to token endpoint as -> client: Verifies `DPoP` header and sends error with `dpop-nonce` header in response client -> as: Adds `nonce` and `jti` values to JWT payload and sends request again as -> client: Binds public key to access token and sends response client -> rs: Sends DPoP-bound access token to resource server
+client -> client: Generates public/private key pair for use with DPoP client -> client: Adds public key to JWT header and signs JWT with private key client -> as: Adds JWT to `DPoP` request header and sends request to token endpoint as -> client: Observes no `nonce` in DPoP JWT, returns error with `dpop-nonce` header client -> as: Adds `nonce` and `jti` values to JWT payload and sends request again as -> client: Binds public key to access token and sends response client -> rs: Sends DPoP-bound access token to resource server